The Best Life Insurance Companies For 2020

 You also have a number of payment options.
 You can select a policy in which you pay your premiums until you reach an agreed-upon age.
 Or you may choose to pay your premiums for a certain number of years until your balance is paid off, ranging from 10 to 30 years.

-The Best Universal Life Insurance Company: Protective Life Insurance
+Best Universal Life Insurance Policy: Protective Life Insurance

 - Financial strength: A+ (superior)